 The first Whole Foods store opened in Austin, Texas, US.

-The store was 10,500 square feet and they had 19 staff.
-Sadly, a major flood caused the uninsured store $400,000 worth of damage, but the community helped with repairs and lenders gave them time to rebuild.
+The store was 10,500 square feet, and they had 19 staff.
+Sadly, on May 25, 1981, a significant flood caused the uninsured store $400,000 worth of damage, but the community helped with repairs, and lenders gave them time to rebuild.